csci-1301/csci-1301.github.io/labs/Char/readme.md

 char input = Console.ReadKey().KeyChar;
 // We read from the user.
 Console.WriteLine();
-// We are sintroducing a new line after the user input if (input == 'Y')
+// We are introducing a new line after the user input if (input == 'Y')
 {
     // The input is the letter Y, uppercase.